billoori/hello-world/README.md

 hi Peoples!

-  this world is full of ideas , not idea is a bad idea. it's how we use the idea.
+  this world is full of ideas , no idea is a bad idea. it's how we use the idea.